-The Film Studies Department is the best place to study film in the UK according to the latest subject league table in the Guardian University Guide (2015).
-The Department has received consistently high rankings in league tables (2nd in 2014, 1st in 2013, 1st in 2012 Guardian tables) and 5th in the Sunday Times University Guide 2014.
+The Film Studies Department is among the best places to study film in the UK according to the latest subject league table in the Guardian University Guide (2018).
+The Department has received consistently high rankings in league tables (1st in 2015, 1st in 2013, 1st in 2012 Guardian tables) and 5th in the Sunday Times University Guide 2014.
 The high quality of the Department’s teaching is also reflected in its outstanding results in the National Student Satisfaction Survey (92% rating for quality of teaching).

 We welcome applications for our BA, MA, and PhD programmes from prospective students who are passionate about film, who meet our entry requirements, and who wish to be part of the leading department in the UK for the study of film.

 Our Film Studies community is dynamic and vibrant.
 Cinema was undoubtedly the most exciting art form to emerge in the 20th century.
 Now, at the beginning of the 21st century, film is surrounded and challenged by an array of new media.
 Film Studies offers the critical, historical, and theoretical tools needed to understand and appreciate the creative potential of cinematic and electronic images and to assess critically how they mediate our experience of the world.